Electro-Optic Activity Record Broken: 1,000 pm/V Achieved

 Xu, H., Elder, D. L., Johnson, L. E., de, Y., Hammond, S. R., Vander, W., Clays, K., Dalton, L. R., Robinson, B. H., “Electro-Optic Activity in Excess of 1000 pm V−1 Achieved via Theory-Guided Organic Chromophore Design.”
 Advanced Materials.
 2021, 2104174.
 Doi: /10.1002/adma.202104174

 Xu, H.; Elder, D.L.; Johnson, L.E.; Heni, H.; de Coene, Y; De Leo, E.; Destraz, M.; Meier, N.; Ghinst, W.V.; Hammond, S.R.; Clays, K.; Leuthold, J; Dalton, L.R.; and Robinson, B.H.
 “Design and synthesis of chromophores with enhanced electro-optic activities in both bulk and plasmonic–organic hybrid devices.”
 Materials Horizons.
 2021.
 Doi: /10.1039/D1MH01206A

-Nonlinear Materials Corporation is a pioneering materials platform company developing computing and networking solutions and devices with our global partners.
-We’re based in Seattle and Paris.
-Follow us on LinkedIn @nonlinear-materials-corporation and on Twitter @nonlinearmater1 and visit us at nonlinearmaterials.com.
+NLM Photonics develops cutting-edge electro-optic and photonics solutions for transforming networking, computing, and sensing alongside our global partners, based in Seattle and Paris.
+Follow us on LinkedIn @nlm-photonics and on Twitter @NLMPhotonics and visit us at nonlinearmaterials.com.